Sun and Immortal Birds

-The Golden Sun Bird, or the Sun and Immortal Birds Gold Ornament (太陽神鳥金飾 (太阳神鸟金饰, Tàiyáng Shénniǎo Jīnshì)), is an ancient artifact, unearthed in 2001 at Jinsha archaeological site located in the city of Chengdu, Sichuan Province, China.
+The Sun and Immortal Birds Gold Ornament (太阳神鸟金饰; also known as the Golden Sun Birds) is an ancient artifact, unearthed in 2001 at Jinsha archaeological site located in the city of Chengdu, Sichuan Province, China.
+The piece dates back to the late Sanxingdui period (around 1200–1050 BCE), and is now located in the Jinsha Museum, Chengdu.

-It is a ring-shaped piece of foil, made of nearly pure gold.
+The ancient artifact is a ring-shaped piece of foil, made of nearly pure gold.
 The pattern consists of four birds, flying in the same counterclockwise direction, located around the perimeter.
 The center is a sun pattern with twelve points.
 It is 12.5 cm in diameter, with a 5.29 cm inner diameter.
 It has a thickness of 0.02 cm, and weighs 20 grams.

-The piece dates back to the late Sanxingdui period (around 1200–1050 BCE), and is now located in the Jinsha Museum, Chengdu.

 Use as logo

-The Golden Sun Bird motif is used as a logo to represent China's cultural heritage.
-In 2011, the city of Chengdu selected the Golden Sun Bird as the design for its logo.
-The pattern is featured on the coat of arms of Joseph Tang Yuange, Roman Catholic Bishop of Chengdu since 2016, as well as on the coat of arms of the Diocese of Chengdu.
+The Sun and Immortal Birds motif is used as a logo to represent China's cultural heritage.
+In 2011, the city of Chengdu selected the Sun and Immortal Birds motif as the design for its logo.

+The Sun and Immortal Birds motif is also featured on the coat of arms of Joseph Tang Yuange, Roman Catholic Bishop of Chengdu since 2016, as well as on the coat of arms of the Diocese of Chengdu.
 The sun bird was also used as the elements of the 2021 FISU World University Games in Chengdu.